TYRINGHAM -- Town Meeting has backed the purchase of a new highway truck, but put on hold buying a used fire truck.

 The remaining 22 articles passed, resulting in an overall spending plan for fiscal 2013 of $1.43 million, compared to the current budget of $1.31 million.

 Town meeting voters sent the request for a used fire truck back to the Tyringham Fire Company urging fire officials to review their needs before they will consider a different vehicle, according to Board of Selectmen Chairman Alan Wilcox.
 Wilcox said the proposed combination tanker/pumper would have replaced two existing fire engines that are too big for the town's needs.

 As for the new highway truck, the town will borrow the $85,000 needed to pay for the vehicle over a five-year period.

 Meanwhile, voters during the special town meeting prior to the annual gathering approved using money Tyringham's stabilization fund and so-called "free cash" to cover the cost of road and other repairs due to heavy rain from Tropical Storm Irene last year.
-Town officials anticipate the $110,000 will be reimbursed by disaster

 The annual town election on Tuesday has all incumbents seeking re-election running unopposed.
 Voting will be from 12 to 6 p.m. at Town Hall.